 Today I’m going to show you how to make these wonderful scented soy tealights right at home!
 Tealights are excellent for using in your tealight holders whether for weddings or other special occasions.
 For weddings, you can even leave them uncolored because the natural color of soy wax is a creamy white.
 You can leave out the fragrance oil and make them unscented, in which case you only need to heat the wax up until it is melted completely since there is no worry about making sure the wax is hot enough to incorporate with the fragrance oil and dye.

-View the video below, or scroll down to read the instructions on this page
+View the video above, or scroll down to read the instructions on this page

 Soy Tealight Making Instructions: